FermiDirak/Formulate/README.md

 ### Validations Example

 Imagine you're working on a complex form where you must be strict about data entry formatting.
 There are form level errors and section level errors and any error will bar the form from being submitted.
-This is what Formulate was built for!
+This is precisely what Formulate was built for!

 ```jsx